nmayorov/bounded-lsq/README.md

 python run_benchmarks.py
 ```

-runs all benchmarks with default tolerance parameters and prints to stdout.
+runs all benchmarks with default tolerance parameters, analytical Jacobian and prints to stdout.

-The following example command run only bounded problems with custom tolerance settings and prints the result into a file:
+The following example command run only bounded problems with custom tolerance settings using 2-point numerical Jacobian approximation and prints the result into a file:

 ```
-python run_benchmarks.py report.txt -b -ftol 1e-12 -xtol 1e-12 -gtol 1e-8
+python run_benchmarks.py report.txt -b -ftol 1e-12 -xtol 1e-12 -gtol 1e-8 -jac 2-point
 ```

 Run `python run_benchmarks.py --help` to see full parameters signature.